 This teacher’s guide contains important information for the implementation of the accompanying units, all organized around the concept of change.
 The guide provides the design specifications used in the development of the units, criteria for assessing language arts curriculum, and a section on monitoring language arts classrooms to ensure faithful implementation practices.

-This literature unit for grades 1–2, organized around the study of figurative language, explores the idea that language can change the way we think about the world by creating new images and connections in our minds.
+Beyond Words: Figurative Language is designed for grades 1–2, organized around the study of figurative language, explores the idea that language can change the way we think about the world by creating new images and connections in our minds.
 The unit uses poetry and picture books as the basis for analyzing different types of figurative language, including simile, metaphor, and personification, and gives opportunities for students to create their own literary images.
 In addition, the unit introduces students to persuasive writing and to advanced word study, as well as providing an opportunity for students to explore how language changes over time in their families and their culture.
 2001 Winner of a National Association for Gifted Children Curriculum Division Award for Outstanding Curriculum

 This unit for grades 2–3 uses an inquiry-based approach to investigate literature in an interdisciplinary, multicultural curriculum.
 The guiding theme of this unit is the recognition of change as a concept that affects people and their relationships to the world around them.
 An open-ended approach to the discussion process is emphasized in the search for meaning in literature selections such as Aesop’s fables, The Green Book, Bringing the Rain to Kapiti Plain, and “The Ugly Duckling.”
 Vocabulary development, writing activities, oral communication, research, and reasoning are integrated into the unit.
 1998 Winner of a National Association for Gifted Children Curriculum Division Award for Outstanding Curriculum